Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 NATIONAL OPAT CONFERENCE 2025

-A hybrid event to be held on 14 November 2025
+A hybrid event held on 14 November 2025

 ROYAL COLLEGE OF PHYSICIANS, LIVERPOOL & ONLINE